defenseunicorns/aws-infrastructure-template/README.md

 Before running terraform you must manually create the s3 bucket and dynamodb table where the terraform state is going to be stored.
 For the dynamodb partition key use LockID (String) - see instructions below.

-How to use this repo template:
+How to use this template repo:

 1. Log into the AWS Console and create an S3 bucket.